- New Enquiries

 At the initial conference the concerns and worries of the Local Authority will be discussed and you will also be able to put across your own views, thoughts and feelings.
 During the initial Conference professionals will decide whether they think that your children are safe and their needs are being met.
 Professionals will consider whether the children need to be subject to a Child Protection Plan.
-For more information about a Child Protection Conference please see our article on Child Protection Conferences, click here.
+For more information, read our article on Child Protection Conferences.

 If they consider that your children are not currently being kept safe or they have further concerns whilst your children is subject to a Child Protection Plan the Local Authority will arrange a Pre-Proceedings meeting.
 A Pre-Proceedings meeting is a formal meeting that the Local Authority will arrange when they consider that it may be necessary to go to Court to seek orders to protect your children.
 You will be formally invited to the meeting by way of a letter which will set out all of the concerns that they have.
 The Local Authority give a period of time for families to work with them to address their concerns to avoid going to Court, this period is usually 12 weeks where they may ask you to complete assessments or attend parenting groups to assess your care of your children.
 You will be required to have a solicitor present with you during this meeting and non means non merits Legal Aid is available providing you have the Pre-Proceedings letter.
 At this stage you will always be advised to be open and honest with the Local Authority and to engage well with them as this is a step before being taken to Court.
 Please click here for more information regarding Pre-Proceedings meetings.